Brand development that increases sales velocity, guaranteed.

 Line Extension vs. Brand Extension: How To Grow Your Brand.

-• A brand and product line extension definition.
+• A clear brand and line extension definition that reinforces brand clarity

-• The benefits and risks of both a brand and line extension.
+• The real benefits and risks of each approach

 What is a Line Extension?